Last Updated on November 7, 2022 by Nazmin Sarker

 |1 ¾ to 2 ½||2 to 3||2 ⅓ to 3 ¼||325° F.|

 - Meat at refrigerator temperature.

-- Remove meat from the oven when the internal temperature is 5 to 10 degrees below the desired doneness as meat continues cooking.
+- Remove meat from the oven when the internal temperature is 5 to 10 degrees below the desired doneness as the meat continues cooking.

 Carving A Leg of Lamb

-Cut next slice ¼ inch farther toward the large end and cut parallel to the bone.
+Cut the next slice ¼ inch farther toward the large end and cut parallel to the bone.
 Continue cutting slices until you reach the bone.
 After removing the top slices, turn the leg slightly and carve the sides into long slender slices.

 - Disneyland Beef Stew Recipe Slow Cooker

 - Veal Roast Recipe Slow Cooker In 2022